Aug 27 2024

 Using these interactive elements can significantly boost conversion rates, as viewers can instantly act on their interest in a product or service.
 And, better yet, the features seem to be resonating with audiences, with one study finding that 70% of viewers like TV ads with QR codes and 62% would scan a QR code if they saw one in a relevant ad.

-By leaning into new opportunities in the convergent TV landscape to capture and maintain audience attention—and, of course, balancing linear, OTT and CTV ads with other channels to create a holistic, omnichannel experience for viewers—advertisers can engage with audiences intentionally and elevate their campaigns.
+By leaning into new opportunities in the convergent TV landscape to capture and maintain audience attention—and, of course, balancing linear, OTT, and CTV ads with other channels to create a holistic, omnichannel experience for viewers—advertisers can engage with audiences intentionally and elevate their campaigns.

-Next Steps: Convergent TV in 2024
+Next Steps: Convergent TV Advertising In 2024

 The next several years will continue to see evolution in the convergent TV landscape, as the shift from linear dominance to streaming supremacy continues.
 Advertisers who navigate this complex terrain with agility, embracing the emerging trends and opportunities, are poised to make the most of this transformative era in TV advertising.

-Looking for a deeper dive into how TV advertising fits into you video advertising strategy?
+Looking for a deeper dive into how TV advertising fits into your video advertising strategy?
 Explore how savvy advertising teams can leverage digital video channels effectively and cohesively to create customer journeys that engage audiences and inspire action with Video Unleashed: The Ultimate Guide to Digital Video Advertising.

 Get the Guide